-The Board, at its discretion, may approve the issue of options under the Employee Share Option Plan to Directors and Senior Executives.
+Subject to shareholder approval where necessary, the Board, at its discretion, may approve the issue of options under the Employee Share Option Plan to Directors and Senior Executives.
 The vesting of options issued may be conditional upon the achievement of performance hurdles determined by the Board from time to time.